Hocking

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 indicates that Hocking suburb has higher income compared to national averages.
-The median income is $59,780 and the average is $74,050.
-This contrasts with Greater Perth's median income of $60,748 and average income of $80,248.
-Based on Wage Price Index growth of 9.62% since financial year 2023, estimated incomes for September 2025 would be approximately $65,531 (median) and $81,174 (average).
-According to Census 2021 income data, Hocking's household, family, and personal incomes rank highly nationally, between the 74th and 80th percentiles.
-Income distribution shows that the largest segment comprises 40.7% earning $1,500 - $2,999 weekly (2,908 residents), similar to the metropolitan region where 32.0% fall into this bracket.
-High housing costs consume 15.8% of income, but strong earnings place disposable income at the 79th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Hocking is higher than average nationally.
+The median income is $59,780 and the average income stands at $74,050.
+This contrasts with Greater Perth's figures of a median income of $60,748 and an average income of $80,248.
+Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates would be approximately $65,531 (median) and $81,174 (average) as of September 2025.
+Census 2021 income data shows household, family and personal incomes all rank highly in Hocking, between the 74th and 80th percentiles nationally.
+Distribution data shows that 40.7% of residents earn $1,500 - 2,999 weekly (2,908 residents), mirroring the metropolitan region where 32.0% occupy this bracket.
+High housing costs consume 15.8% of income, placing disposable income at the 79th percentile nationally.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income